krud-soft/words/docs/Words/03-module.md

 # Module

-A `module` groups everything related to a major functionality: its processes, states, contexts, and components.
+A `module` owns one functional boundary: its processes, states, contexts, and components.
 It is the primary unit of organisation in a WORDS specification below the `system` level.
 Every module listed in the `system` block has a corresponding module definition somewhere in the project.

 ## Purpose

 A module is a boundary.
-Everything inside it — processes, states, contexts, screens, providers, adapters, interfaces — belongs to that functionality and is owned by that module.
-Other modules can reference its exposed components — like views or interfaces — but any interaction at the functional level is explicit and happens through the other module's interface.
+Everything inside it — processes, states, contexts, screens, providers, adapters, interfaces — belongs to that functional area and is owned by that module.
+Other modules can reference its exposed components — like views or interfaces — but any behavioral interaction is explicit and happens through the other module's interface.

 This boundary is not just organisational.
 It determines where behavior lives, where a change needs to be made, and how the system modules communicate.